Monarch-Capstone-Parqe/CapstoneParqe/README.md

 ---
 ### 2) Staff API <a name="StaffApi"></a>
 #### Purpose:
-The Staff webpage/API is a manageral webpage which
+The Staff webpage/API is a manageral webpage which allows staff to view, approve, and deny incomming print jobs.

 #### Functionality:
+There are 3 pages
+1. Pending page
+2. Approved page
+3. Denied page

+The pending will be the first page the EPL staff will view.
+This page list jobs that have been submitted by users through the User API.

+Apporve page will list all proved print jobs

+Denied page will list all denied print jobs

 ---
 ### 3) Backend <a name="Backend"></a>